KomodoPlatform/developer-docs/docs/notary/assetchains-guide-Komodo-Notary-Node.md

-# Assetchains Guide for Notary Nodes
+# Smart Chains Guide for Notary Nodes

-**If you were looking for the readme how to setup the assetchains, don't look further.
+**If you were looking for the readme how to setup the Smart Chains, don't look further.
 It is integrated into Komodo now.**

-This is a small troubleshoot page on how to act when some issues comes above.
+This is a small troubleshooting page for problems that may be encountered while starting Smart Chains.

-## How do I start the assetchains?
+## How do I start the Smart Chains?

 ```bash
 cd ~/komodo/src
 ./assetchains
 ```

-## Clear all assetchain data
+## Clear all Smart Chains' data

 ```bash
 cd ~/komodo/src
 ./clearassets
 ```

 ## I get "Error: Cannot obtain a lock on data directory /home/komodo/.komodo/REVS.
-Zcash is probably already running." when i run it
+Zcash is probably already running." when I run it

 ```bash
 cd ~/komodo/src